 “As biologists, when we describe animals, we have the genetic part, what we call genotypes, and we have what we can see about the animal, what we call phenotypes,” Lapiedra said.
 “Traditionally, when we think of phenotypes, we focus on morphology and physiology, but another important dimension of phenotype is behavior.
 Because behavior actually determines how animals interact with their environment, we expected it to be an important factor for animals to survive new ecological challenges.
 For instance, one would expect that behavior will play a relevant role in determining the survival of animals in the current context of global climate change.”

-Anole lizards, native to islands through the Caribbean, are widely studied by biologists, including Losos.
+Anole lizards, native to islands throughout the Caribbean, are widely studied by biologists, including Losos.
 They prefer to perch on low vegetation, but must forage for food on the ground, which exposes them to predatory lizard species.

 “As you can imagine, there’s a trade-off here,” Lapiedra said.
 “They need to go to the ground to get food, but that’s where the predators are.
 So you could make a prediction that, if ground predators aren’t present, the animals that are more bold, or willing to take risks, might go to the ground more often.
 They would get more food, have more offspring, and pass on their genes.